SPH Media files police report after investigation into inflated circulation numbers finds potential offences

 There were several instances when this was done, the report stated.

-The people involved in the overstatement of circulation numbers were from the circulation division, said the report, adding that there has been no evidence to suggest that the board or its senior management were involved.
+The people involved in the inflated figures were from the circulation division, said the report, adding that there has been no evidence to suggest that the board or its senior management were involved.

 The "Y Deal" specified in the report involved an entity only identified as "Y" who paid SPH royalty fees each month in exchange for an exclusive limited licence to print and distribute 5,000 daily copies of Straits Times from 2013 to March 2022.